-RISE families are invited to an Open House/Meet the Teachers event to be scheduled individually with families the first week of August.
-During this event, parents meet the Executive Director, teachers, and staff.
+RISE and FCPK families are invited to an Open House/Meet the Teachers event to be scheduled prior to the first day of the school year.
+During this event, parents meet the Director, teachers, and staff.
 Children and families have an opportunity to explore the classroom environment together at the Open House, familiarizing both the children and families with the anticipated routine of the day.
 Teachers can answer parents' questions about the school day and parents can inform teachers about their child's routines and experiences.
 The program values family/parent involvement.